kyuupichan/electrumx/docs/protocol-methods.rst

 masternode.list
 --------------

-Returns the list of masternodes sorted by payment position.
+Returns the list of masternodes.

 **Signature**